Venthe/gitea-helm-chart/docs/ha-setup.md

 - `gitea.config.cache.HOST`: `<your redis connection string>`

 By default, the `redis-cluster` chart provisions three standalone master nodes of which each has a single replica.
-To reduce the number of pods for a default Gitea deployment, we decided to omit the replicas (`replicas: 0`) and only use the minimum required number of master pods for a functional `redis-cluster` setup.
+To reduce the number of pods for a default Gitea deployment, we opted to omit the replicas (`replicas: 0`) by default.
+Only the minimum required number of master pods for a functional `redis-cluster` deployment are provisioned.
 For a "proper" `redis-cluster` setup however, we recommend to set `replicas: 1` and `nodes: 6`.

 ## Object and asset storage